-This report sets out for comment the draft Corporate Plan 2011/14- 'Building Pride in Walsall', which is attached as an appendix.
-The Corporate Plan focuses on three priority areas - neighbourhoods and communities, the economy, and health and well-being where it is believe the council needs to, and can, make a difference.
+- 1.1 This report sets out for approval for Corporate Plan 2011/14 'Building Pride in Walsall', which is attached as an appendix.
+The Corporate Plan focuses on three priority areas neighbourhoods and communities, the economy, and health and well-being where it is believe the council needs to, and can, make a difference.
 It is centred around the resident experience; of what it is like living in Walsall and then on what the Council will do to help improve things for residents and so help build pride in Walsall.
-It also sets up how we will monitor the successful delivery of the plan which will help provide members and the public with transparent information on how successful we are.

-The Corporate Plan also sets out the proposed new Council System Design-'Delivering.
-Right, fast and simple' which describes how we will work in a way that provides the best possible services to our residents.
+It also sets up how the Council will monitor the successful delivery of the plan which will help provide members and the public with transparent information on success. - 1.2 The Corporate Plan sets out the proposed new Council System Design-'Delivering.
+Right, fast and simple' which describes how the Council work in a way that provides the best possible services to our residents. - 1.3 The draft of the Corporate Plan was presented to the Corporate Scrutiny and Performance Panel on 3 March 2011 and feedback has been incorporated where possible.
+The panel endorsed the plan and welcomed the approach being taken.